polrevi/Electricity-Consumption-Analysis-and-Forecasting/README.md

-Exploratory Data Analysis and Modeling of Household Electricity Consumption This project includes two Jupyter notebooks:
+# ⚡ Household Electricity Consumption — EDA & Forecasting

+This project analyzes the electricity consumption of a household through two Jupyter notebooks:

-Exploratory Data Analysis (EDA):
+## 📊 1.
+Exploratory Data Analysis (EDA)

-The first notebook explores the time series of electricity consumption.
-It analyzes patterns at different temporal resolutions — yearly, monthly, daily, and hourly — to better understand usage behavior over time.
+The first notebook explores the time series of electricity consumption with a focus on:

-Forecasting Model:
+- Yearly trends
+- Monthly and daily patterns
+- Hourly usage behavior

+The goal is to understand how consumption varies over time and identify any recurring patterns or anomalies.

+## 🔮 2.
+Forecasting Model

-The second notebook focuses on forecasting electricity consumption.
-It builds predictive models using hourly and daily aggregated data to anticipate future consumption patterns.
+The second notebook develops a predictive model to forecast electricity consumption using:

+- Hourly and daily aggregated data
+- Time series modeling techniques

+The objective is to estimate future electricity usage based on historical data.